 Among the great diversity of creative tourists… we could meet:

-- A traveler who participates in a cooking class to meet locals or to share experiences with his peers.
+- A traveller who participates in a cooking class to meet locals or to share experiences with his peers.

-- Choirs who travel with the purpose of offering concerts in each place they visit.
+- Choirs who travel with the purpose of giving concerts in each place they visit.

-- Group of dancers, sketchers or photograph lovers, whose travel purpose is to practice their hobby.
+- Groups of dancers, sketchers or photography lovers, whose travel purpose is to practice their hobby.

 - Families that take part in a mosaic class during their stay, to experience the local traditions.